godotengine/godot-docs/tutorials/3d/environment_and_post_processing.rst

 Finally, as the highest layers are created by stretching small blurred images, it is possible that some blockiness may be visible.
-Enabling **Bicubic Upscaling** gets rids of it, at a minimal performance cost. *Note that this is effective only when using the GLES3 backend.*
+Enabling **Bicubic Upscaling** gets rids of it, at a minimal performance cost.
+*Note that this is available only when using the GLES3 backend.*

 .. image:: img/environment_glow_bicubic.png